lineality/Online_Voting_Using_One_Time_Pads/README.md

 - communication vs. encryption
 -

+## Taboos and Prohibitions that may interfere with voting
+-

 ## Decision process task size:
 - for breaking down and building up larger election processes